Types of quantum field thories

 In this case, though, there are also supersymmetry analogs of the plain diffeomorphism action.
 Such a local supersymmetry remains unbroken in the given solution if it comes from a Killing spinor field.

 Therefore KK-reductions to 4-dimensional Minkowski space in supergravity that admit precisely four Killing spinors of the form give rise to effective field theories with exactly one remaining global supersymmetry.
+See also at supersymmetry breaking.

 For more see supersymmetry and Calabi-Yau manifolds.